mikey/micropython/ports/powerpc/README.md

 # The minimal port

-This port is intended to be a minimal MicroPython port that runs in mambo, microwatt simulator with ghdl or microwatt on Xilinx FPGA with potato UART.
+This port is intended to be a minimal MicroPython port that runs in QEMU, microwatt simulator with ghdl or microwatt on Xilinx FPGA with potato UART.

 ## Building